phlebotomist/Killfeed/README.md

 ## Known Issues

-- Player's using unstuck during fight will not be tracked in any way by the mod
+- Player's dying to sun, silver, or unstuck do not go towards kills or kill steals at the moment.

 ## Setttings